AdamFHolt/adamfholt.github.io/_pages/research.md

 ---

 # Research overview
-<h5>After a very brief overview of our research, check out the images below for examples of recent and/or active projects.</h5>

 <h4>After a very brief overview of our research, check out the images below for examples of recent and/or active projects.</h4>
-<h3>After a very brief overview of our research, check out the images below for examples of recent and/or active projects.</h3>
 <br>
 ## 1 - Regional subduction dynamics
  ​
-We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within a range of tectonic regions.
-Recent regions of focus include the complex sudbuction configurations of the Western Pacific and the Caribbean.
+<h4>We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within a range of tectonic regions.
+Regions of focus include the complex sudbuction configurations of the Western Pacific and the Caribbean.</h4>
 <br>
 <br>
 ## 2 - Global geodynamics

-We develop methods to place regional subduction dynamics into a global framework.
-Ultimately, we strive to isolate the nature and strength of the two-way interactions that occur between individual plate boundaries and global-scale circulation in the mantle.
+<h4>We develop methods to place regional subduction dynamics into a global framework.
+Ultimately, we strive to isolate the nature and strength of the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.</h4>
 <br>
 <br>
 ## 3 - Plate kinematics and plate reconstructions

-We utilize plate kinematic observations and reconstructions in order to test simple mechanical models for tectonic observables like trench motions.
+<h4>We utilize plate kinematic observations and reconstructions in order to test simple mechanical models for tectonic observables.</h4>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="false" data-pause="hover" >
     <!-- Menu -->